PierreBesson/generator-jhipster/CONTRIBUTING.md

      ```shell
      mvn spring-boot:run
      ```
+* If you have modified package.json dependencies, you will need to regenerate lockfiles for both npm and yarn.
+To do this correctly, if you use npm:

+     ```shell
+     npm run update-lockfiles
+     ```

+Or if you use yarn:
+    ```shell
+     yarn update-lockfiles
+     ```

 * You can also run our travis build locally by following [this](#local-travis-build)

 * Commit your changes using a descriptive commit message that follows our